HugoLePicard/tutorial-triton-inference-server/README.md

     ]
 ```

-This gives you full control over the inference parameters.

-## 4. DLPack and Why We Use It
+#### 4. DLPack and Why We Use It

-Triton supports dlpack for zero-copy memory sharing between PyTorch and Triton’s internal inference format.
+Triton supports DLPack for **zero-copy memory sharing** between PyTorch tensors and Triton’s internal format.

-This is how you convert PyTorch tensors into Triton-compatible input tensors:
+Sending tensors to submodels:

 ```python
 inference_request = pb_utils.InferenceRequest(